Why conduct a poll on healthy aging?

 The National Poll on Healthy Aging (NPHA) is a recurring, nationally representative household survey.

-By tapping into the perspectives of older adults and their caregivers, the NPHA helps inform the public, health care providers, policymakers, and advocates on issues related to health, health care and health policy affecting U.S. adults age 50-80 and their families.
+By tapping into the perspectives of older adults, the NPHA helps inform the public, health care providers, policymakers, and advocates on issues related to health, health care and health policy affecting U.S. adults age 50-80 and their families.

 Launched in spring 2017, the NPHA grew out of a strong interest in aging-related issues among many members of the U-M Institute for Healthcare Policy and Innovation, which brings together more than 600 faculty who study health, health care and the impacts of health policy.
 In addition to IHPI, the poll receives support from AARP and Michigan Medicine, U-M's academic medical center.

 We share our poll results to elevate the voices of the public, inspire future research, and inform national dialogue.
 U-M researchers also evaluate the poll data for further insights that are shared via academic channels.